tal-hason/ArgoCICD-Demo/README.md

     argocd.argoproj.io/sync-wave: "0"
 ```

-## The Hello-world application also build with kustomized layer and is related to the the same config
+## The Hello-world application also build with kustomized layer and is related to the same config

 ![Hello-World-App](https://github.com/tal-hason/ArgoCICD-Demo/blob/assests/pictures/Hello-world-App.png?raw=true)